aoeldemann/fluent10g/docs/installation.rst

   the `make` command determines the hostname of the machine running the Xilinx Hardware Server.
 Change the value if the FPGA that shall be programmed is plugged into a remote machine.

+.. note:: Alternatively, the FPGA can be programmed using the hardware manager of the Xilinx Vivado GUI.
+To do so, open the generated project file located at `$FLUENT10G/hardware/project/fluent10g.xpr` in Vivado.

 Finally, reboot the machine containing the FPGA board (PCI Express device reenumeration may be sufficient, however it did not work for our host system).